Unix File System: Implementations

-In UFS2, Kirk McKusick and Poul-Henning Kamp extended the FreeBSD FFS and UFS layers to add 64-bit block pointers (allowing volumes to grow up to 8 zebibytes), variable-sized blocks (similar to extents), extended flag fields, additional 'birthtime' stamps, extended attribute support and POSIX1.e ACLs.
+In UFS2, McKusick and Poul-Henning Kamp extended the FreeBSD FFS and UFS layers to add 64-bit block pointers (allowing volumes to grow up to 8 zebibytes), variable-sized blocks (similar to extents), extended flag fields, additional 'birthtime' stamps, extended attribute support and POSIX1.e ACLs.
 UFS2 became the supported UFS version starting with FreeBSD 5.0.
 FreeBSD also introduced soft updates and the ability to make file system snapshots for both UFS1 and UFS2.
 These have since been ported to NetBSD, but eventually soft updates (called soft dependencies in NetBSD) was removed from NetBSD 6.0 in favor of the less complex file system journaling mechanism called WAPBL (also referred as logging), which was added to FFS in NetBSD 5.0.
-OpenBSD has supported soft updates since version 2.9 and has had UFS2 (FFS2) support (no ACLs) since version 4.2.
+OpenBSD supported soft updates from version 2.9 until support was dropped in version 7.4, and it has had UFS2 (FFS2) support (no ACLs) since version 4.2.
 OpenBSD has now made UFS2 the default UFS version and will be included with the 6.7 release.
 Since FreeBSD 7.0, UFS also supports filesystem journaling using the gjournal GEOM provider.
 FreeBSD 9.0 adds support for lightweight journaling on top of soft updates (SU+J), which greatly reduces the need for background fsck, and NFSv4 ACLs.

 FreeBSD, NetBSD, OpenBSD, and DragonFly BSD also include the Dirhash system, developed by Ian Dowse.
 This system maintains an in-memory hash table to speed up directory lookups.
 Dirhash alleviates a number of performance problems associated with large directories in UFS.

 Linux includes a UFS implementation for binary compatibility at the read level with other Unixes, but since there is no standard implementation for the vendor extensions to UFS, Linux does not have full support for writing to UFS.
 The native Linux ext2 filesystem was inspired by UFS1 but does not support fragments and there are no plans to implement soft updates.
 (In some 4.4BSD-derived systems, the UFS layer can use an ext2 layer as a container layer, just as it can use FFS and LFS.)

 NeXTStep, which was BSD-derived, also used a version of UFS.
 In Apple's Mac OS X, it was available as an alternative to HFS+, their proprietary filesystem.
 However, as of Mac OS X Leopard, it was no longer possible to install Mac OS X on a UFS-formatted volume.
 In addition, one cannot upgrade older versions of Mac OS X installed on UFS-formatted volumes to Leopard; upgrading requires reformatting the startup volume.
 There was a 4 GB file limit for disks formatted as UFS in Mac OS X. As of Mac OS X Lion, UFS support was completely dropped.